Why Do Building Departments Require a Certified Manual J?

 -

 Florida: Miami, Tampa, Orlando, Jacksonville, Fort Lauderdale, Ft.
-Myers, Cape Coral, Boca Raton, Naples, Sarasota, Panama City Beach.
+Myers, Cape Coral, Boca Raton, Naples, Punta Gorda, Sarasota, Panama City Beach.

 -